Przysucha County

 Przysucha County (powiat przysuski) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and only town is Przysucha, which lies 98 km south of Warsaw.

 The county covers an area of 800.68 km2.
 As of 2019 its total population is 41,721, out of which the population of Przysucha is 5,818, and the rural population is 35,903.

 Neighbouring counties

-Przysucha County is bordered by Grójec County to the north, Białobrzegi County to the north-east, Radom County to the east, Szydłowiec County to the south-east, Końskie County to the south-west, and Opoczno County and Tomaszów Mazowiecki County to the west.
+Przysucha County is bordered by Grójec County to the north, Białobrzegi County to the north-east, Radom County to the east, Szydłowiec County to the south-east, Końskie County to the south-west, and Opoczno County and Tomaszów County to the west.

 Administrative division

 The county is subdivided into eight gminas (one urban-rural and seven rural).
 These are listed in the following table, in descending order of population.